Jack Hollander: Early life and education

-Jack M. Hollander was born into a family of Eastern European Jewish immigrants on April 13, 1927 in Youngstown, Ohio.
+Jack M. Hollander was born into a family of Eastern European Jewish immigrants on April 13, 1927, in Youngstown, Ohio.
 He was born to parents Adele née Feuer and Isadore Hollander, and had two older siblings, Maurice (born 1922) and Louise (born 1924).
 Isadore Hollander had immigrated from Hungary as a young child, and Adele Feuer had immigrated from Romania as a teenager; they met at a social at a Jewish center.
 Isadore was an accountant, and Adele was a volunteer nurse during World War I. Jack Hollander attended Ohio State University, graduating with a bachelor's degree in chemistry in 1948.
 He then attended the University of California, Berkeley, graduating with a PhD in nuclear chemistry in 1951.

 Career

 In 1968, Hollander was one of the cofounders of the environmental research program at Lawrence Berkeley Laboratory.
-From 1973–1976, he was the first director of the lab's Energy and Environment Division.
+From 1973 to 1976, he was the first director of the lab's Energy and Environment Division.
 In 1980, he was a cofounder of the American Council for an Energy-Efficient Economy.
-From 1979–1983, he was the first director of the University of California Energy Institute.
+From 1979 to 1983, he was the first director of the University of California Energy Institute.
 He was the chairperson of the Beijer Institute of Energy and Human Ecology from 1976 to 1988.
-He worked at Ohio State University as vice president for research and graduate studies from 1983–1989.
+He worked at Ohio State University as vice president for research and graduate studies from 1983 to 1989.
 He was the founding editor of the peer-reviewed journal the Annual Review of Energy, which was first published in 1976.
 He remained the editor until 1992.